 InGear Fall 2005

 She also prepares the accounting books for review by the company’s accountant.
 It is very difficult to fake the enthusiasm I saw in her face and the words she used to describe her business.
-What I most admire about Karla is that she is a business woman who understands market driven prices and how to keep her operating costs down, but more importantly she is a very compassionate and trusting employer.
+What I most admire about Karla is that she is a business woman who understands market-driven prices and how to keep her operating costs down, but more importantly she is a very compassionate and trusting employer.
 “I treat my employees as if they are part of my family.
 I give them a bonus at the end of the year, buy them birthday presents, and even help some pay for their children to go to school.
 If I show them that I respect them, I will never have any problems in my shop.”
 Out of her 5 employees, 3 of them are single mothers who would also be subject to the same job market restrictions Karla was subject to when she returned to work after recovering from her medical condition.
 Since 2002 Karla has been able to sell around 1,500 bikes per year.
-EcoBicicleta does not even need to advertise their products, the people know when the new bikes arrive in Rivas.
-Due to her success in Rivas, Karla has opened a second shop in Nandaime a smaller city compared to Rivas, but she is able to sell around 50 bikes a month.
+EcoBicicletas does not even need to advertise their products; the people know when the new bikes arrive in Rivas.
+Due to her success in Rivas, Karla has opened a second shop in Nandaime, a smaller city than Rivas, but she is able to sell around 50 bikes a month there.